 Civil servants are well trained in never answering your questions and steering you towards premature balding by violent follicular self-assault, but there will usually be at least one moment when their guard slips, unconsciously.
 This is similar to when marriage experts talk about the flash or snarl of contempt that can appear in one partner which, while quickly suppressed, is a major indication of a failing marriage.

-For example, when after much stonewalling, I finally managed to get a meeting with Debra Macleod at BEIS who is now in charge of the furniture regulations, there were a few comments she made unconsciously which gave away her true position.
+For example, when after much stonewalling, I finally managed to get a meeting with Debra Macleod at BEIS who is now in charge of the furniture regulations, there were a couple of comments she made unconsciously which gave away her true position.
 Generally, she spent two hours avoiding the key question I put to her, which was: "Given that your department has proved the match test doesn't work in practice in around 90% of cases, do you agree that UK sofas are unsafe?"
-But there were three moments when she didn't realise what she'd actually said, mainly because deliberate ignorance is never a fool-proof tactic to take.
+But there were two moments when she didn't realise what she'd actually said, mainly because deliberate ignorance is never a fool-proof tactic to take.

 First, I asked her: "What are you doing about BS7177?"
 She paused then said, "Er . . . remind me?"
 To which I said this is a key area in the review of the regulations that she was telling everyone BEIS was working hard on, therefore she ought to know.
 I said it was to do with mattress covers.
 Her answer to this was another unconscious giveaway: "That's a British Standard and I'm not expected to know about standards, just regulations."
 However, the Furniture Regulations are based around modified British Standards.

-The third giveaway was when I asked her what was happening with interliners.
+The second giveaway was when I asked her what was happening with interliners.
 She said, "What's an interliner?"
 She'd previously been telling me that BEIS was working hard on the returns for the 2016 consultation.
 One of the proposals in that consultation was for interliners.
-These three comments were definitive proof that despite having been in charge of these regulations for 18 months (at the time), she hadn't even looked at them, let alone understood them.
+These two comments were definitive proof that despite having been in charge of these regulations for 18 months (at the time), she hadn't even looked at them, let alone understood them.